fwojcik/smhasher3/README.md

 threaded in SMHasher, but it takes more wall clock time than the unthreaded version regardless, which I have no good hypothesis about.
 Both of these results are repeatable and consistent, though, so I am keeping them in the table.

-I believe that most important and easy optimizations have been made, but not all.
-There are some significant gains to be had in the BIC test in particular.
-Other code could also be made to use threading profitably.
-I should get to those things before beta2.

 **By far**, the most important code which I have not yet been able to optimize is the histogram code in `TestDistribution()` in `util/Analyze.cpp`.